 Individuals are excluded from attending the classroom event or visiting learning spaces if they

-- If you become ill and present with COVID-19 specific symptoms following the course or visit to the learning space, you are required to immediately report to the TUM Crisis Task Force.
+If you develop symptoms typical of an infection with the coronavirus during your stay on campus, you are required to report to the TUM crisis team immediately.
 Please follow the reporting procedure outlined here: http://go.tum.de/corona-faq

 - If you belong to one of the risk groups for severe courses defined by the Robert Koch Institute and you wish to take part in the presence examination or course or attend a learning room, you are urged to take the necessary measures for self-protection or to refrain from participation.
 In this case, the crisis task force (krisenstab-coronavirus(at)tum.de) or the attending physician can advise you.